Serapion-GmbH/steplore-documentation/content/privacy-policy.md

 ## 6. Children's Privacy

-StepLore is not intended for children under the age of 16.
+Steplore is not intended for children under the age of 16.
 We do not knowingly collect data from minors.

 ---